 I’m all for rounding off.
 I mean if I owed someone $9 and I had a ten in my wallet and they didn’t have change I would call it good.
 I know.
 I know.
 One of the reasons I’m not filthy rich or any other kind of rich.

 There is something of a rounding off that often goes on when people ask for life insurance quotes.
 The game is “If you don’t ask about my exact condition, then the answers to your health questions is NO”.
-If I ask if you ever been diagnosed with or treated for chest pain, high blood pressure, heart murmur, heart attack, high cholesterol, stroke or other disorder of the heart or circulatory system and I don’t specifically ask about POTS, Postural orthostatic tachycardia syndrome, you could sort of round it off and say no to that questions.
+If I ask if you ever been diagnosed with or treated for chest pain, high blood pressure, heart murmur, heart attack, high cholesterol, stroke or other disorder of the heart or circulatory system and I don’t specifically ask about POTS, Postural orthostatic tachycardia syndrome, you could sort of round it off and say no to that question.
 Technically POTS isn’t like heart attack, heart murmurs or stroke, but it may or may not be relevant to the quoting process.
 So instead of rounding down, in a quest for accurate quotes it’s in your best interest to round up.
 Take the high road and say, “I don’t know if this fits in that category, but I was diagnosed with POTS 5 years ago”.
 Leave it up to the underwriter to decide if it’s going to affect the quotes or not.
 That, of course, assumes you don’t have an agent that shoots from the hip, but rather gets all of the relevant information and shops it to the very underwriters who will ultimately see the information and approve your policy.

 Rounding off goes on a lot with weight.
 I recently spoke with someone who said they were 5’4, 250#’s.
 No health issues other than obesity, so I sent out quotes based on that.
 Given the relatively young age, mid 30’s, the rates were very reasonable.
 When I sent the quotes I noted that they were of course subject to an exam where the weight would be checked.
 I got a call a few days later saying that they had some work to do.
 It seems this person had rounded down to the nearest 250#.
 Actual weight?
 330#.
 While that is an extreme miss, it does seem to be fairly common for people who are very overweight to not necessarily be in touch with exact specifics.
 I don’t say that in a mean spirited way.
 I just think when weight is a life altering issue, if it were me, I probably wouldn’t be keeping track of it daily.